-Chapter 3: Building the Perfect Product
+Chapter 3: Building the Product Quality

 It’s almost redundant to talk about the quality of the product since this is always the prerequisite for any company to move forward.
 At Lululemon, they went all in on the design and the quality that resonates with their target persona (chapter 5).

 - Design - Shannon Wilson (Chip’s wife) and Chip were both coming from the apparel design background.
 Chip was adamant on having stitches on all the right areas.
 He doesn’t hide the fact that yoga pants are intentionally designed to be as comfortable and as flattering to the female body curves.
 And let’s be honest, women love it too.

 - The Tech - Primary function of performance and fit has been achieved by the construction of the garment which hugs and promotes performance.
 Lululemon's’ apparel includes reversible, brushed and textured fabric with water repellent finish and Silverescent tech (prevents funky BO).